gorakraj/earlyexit_onnx/README.md

-Thanks once again to Ben Biggs and George Constantinides for their help and support in this project.
+Thanks once again to Ben Biggs and George Constantinides for their guidance and support in this project.